-By a former missionary in the Middle East — On Monday, the majority of the Muslim world will start Ramadan, the holy month of fasting.
-Muslims revere these 30 days because they believe that during this month many years ago, Allah began revealing the Quran to the prophet Mohammed.
+By a former missionary in the Middle East — Muslims revere the 30 days of fasting known as Ramadan because they believe that during this month many years ago, Allah began revealing the Quran to the prophet Mohammed.

 During this month, from before sunrise until after sunset, Muslims are supposed to abstain from food, drink, and other pleasures.
 More specifically, the fast runs from the time when you can tell the difference between a black thread and a white thread, until the time when you can’t tell them apart.

 Fasting is one of the five pillars of Islam, and it is something that all Muslims are supposed to do every year to earn the favor of God.
 Though there are supposed to be exceptions from fasting for those who are traveling, have a medical reason/condition, or are pregnant, elderly, or too young, there is pressure on everyone to fast.

 Yet we have known many Muslims who never make it past the first or second week.
 Some people come right out and admit it, and others try to hide the fact that they are not keeping the fast.
 For the spiritually sensitive Muslim, this can create a fair amount of anxiety or disquiet in their hearts—to earn God’s favor, they have to keep the five pillars, yet they are not fasting.